 Collection and Treatment

 To keep wastewater (from homes, business, etc.) from spoiling our water resources, pollutants must be removed before it is discharged back into the environment.
 In Monroe County, wastewater is collected by a system of underground pipes, or sewers, which carry it to wastewater treatment facilities (WWTF).
 Most of these are located near bodies of water into which the treated wastewater is discharged.
 Prior to 1970, there were approximately 40 WWTFs in Monroe County.
-Today, eight facilities remain, serving a population of over a half million.
+Today, five facilities remain, serving a population of over a half million.

 Until 1998, Monroe County operated three WWTFs: Northwest Quadrant, Frank E. VanLare and Gates Chili Ogden.
 Gates-Chili-Ogden WWTF had a final discharge into the Genesee River.
 It was determined this point source could be eliminated by shutting down GCO and pumping the sewage flow to VanLare.
 A sewage pumping station was constructed on the grounds of the Gates Chili Ogden facility and the plant was decommissioned.
 The discharge from the pumping station is routed through the new Gates-Chili-Ogden force main to the southwest section of the Rochester, then on through downtown Rochester and north to VanLare—where it is treated.